zhakhalov/mean-music/README.md

 * Offline work with cached files up to few hundreds MB.

 ###Analog products
-In the web a lot of similar platforms.
+Trere are a lot of similar platforms in the web.
 Here are the most popular:
 ####Pandora http://www.pandora.com
 Internat radiostainsion.
 Everyone can listen or create own stainsion